python/devguide/developer-workflow/lang-changes.rst

 - Read other ideas to understand the kinds of concerns that are raised and objections that must be answered.
 Your proposal will be stronger if you can address these concerns up front.

+- Provide enough detail to fully explain your idea, and to show that you have considered all the implications of the change.
+Strike the right balance between brevity and completeness.
+A shorter proposal will be easier to discuss, so long as it includes all the necessary information.

 Engage in discussion